base/base/docs/specs/interop/messaging.md

 Without a guarantee on the set of dependencies of a chain, it may be impossible for the derivation pipeline to know which chain to source the initiating message from.
 This also allows for chain operators to explicitly define the set of chains that they depend on.

-### Only EOA Invariant

-The `onlyEOA` invariant on executing a cross chain message enables static analysis on executing messages.
-This allows for the derivation pipeline and block builders to reject executing messages that do not have a corresponding initiating message without needing to do any EVM execution.

-It may be possible to relax this invariant in the future if the block building process is efficient enough to do full simulations to gain the information required to verify the existence of the initiating transaction.
-Instead of the [`Identifier`] being included in calldata, it would be emitted in an event that can be used after the fact to verify the existence of the initiating message.
-This adds complexity around mempool inclusion as it would require EVM execution and remote RPC access to learn if a transaction can enter the mempool.

-This feature could be added in a backwards compatible way by adding a new function to the `CrossL2Inbox`.

-One possible way to handle explicit denial of service attacks is to utilize identity in iterated games such that the block builder can ban identities that submit malicious transactions.

 ### Message Expiry Invariant